List of United States tornadoes from July to October 2022

 This page documents all tornadoes confirmed by various weather forecast offices of the National Weather Service in the United States from July to September 2022.
 On average, there are 134 confirmed tornadoes in the United States in July, 83 in August, 74 in September, and 61 in October.

-July and August were both significantly below average, with only 66 and 32 tornadoes being confirmed respectively.
+The summer and early fall months were very quiet in 2022, with only 161 tornadoes confirmed in the four-month period, less than half the average for the period.
+July and August were both significantly below average, with only 67 and 42 tornadoes being confirmed respectively.
 Unlike previous years, little to no tropical cyclone activity was present during this time, and no tropical tornadoes occurred as a result.
-September had seven tropical tornadoes, which were produced by Hurricane Ian, but only five other tornadoes touched down during the month, leaving it significantly below average with only 25 tornadoes.
-October was also well below average with only 29 tornadoes.
+September had 16 tropical tornadoes, which were produced by Hurricane Ian, but only nine other tornadoes touched down during the month, leaving it significantly below average with only 25 tornadoes.
+October was also well below average with only 39 tornadoes.